zkxs/stationeers/notes/mips.md

 ## Stack as ROM

 Because the stack does not get cleared, you can have a separate set of "stack loader" programs to load data into the stack.
 You can then read this data from your main program using `sp`, `peek`, and `pop`. `pop` in particular is useful as it decrements `sp` without actually nuking the stack contents.
 This means if you need to iterate over 100 values the best way to do it is to set `sp` to 100, then loop over `pop` while `sp` is nonzero.
 In other words: consider loading your table in reverse order.
+[Example of a stack-based lookup table](../tests/ic10-tests/stack-table-example.manual.ic10).

 You can also do all sorts of interesting graph traversal behavior by storing stack pointers in your stack.

 ## Going Beyond 52 Columns